Could AI Cure All Diseases in 10 Years?

 If AI keeps evolving at its current pace, the next decade could see breakthroughs like:

-Predictive medicine that prevents diseases before they even start
+Organ replacements built cell-by-cell, or predictive medicine that prevents diseases before they even start.

 Imagine a world where your smartwatch alerts you days before a stroke.